On the linear stability of nonrelativistic selfinteracting boson stars: Numerical study of the linearized system

 For ground state configurations ($n=0$) we have found that, for the explored range of the parameter space ($0<\sigma_0<10$, $0\le L\le 12$ for the repulsive and $0<\sigma_0<5$, $0\le L\le 6$ for the attractive case), the first two scenarios exhibit a similar behavior under linear perturbations.
 In particular, the configurations are always stable under spherically symmetric perturbations ($L=0$), as can be appreciated from the left panel of Fig.~\ref{FigAutovL0}.
 Furthermore, non-spherical perturbations ($L\neq0$) do not either exhibit unstable modes that grow in time, at least for $L\le 12$, as can be seen in the left panel of Fig.~\ref{FigAutovL1} for $L=1$ and the left panel of Fig.~\ref{FigAutovPL} for other values of $L$ in the repulsive case.
 The results corresponding to the scenario without selfinteractions are consistent with those reported in~\cite{Nambo:2023yut} and coincide with the repulsive and the attractive cases in the limit $\sigma_0\to 0$.

 Contrary to the first two scenarios, the case with an attractive selfinteraction presents ground state configurations that are unstable under radial perturbations ($L=0$).
 More precisely, we found unstable modes with $\lambda_{R}>0$ when $\sigma_0\gtrsim 1$; see the left panel of Fig.~\ref{FigAutovL0}.
 This gives rise to a family of solutions which is stable for $\sigma_0\lesssim 1$ and unstable for $\sigma_0\gtrsim 1$.
 Interestingly, the division between the stable and unstable states seems to coincide with the maximum mass configuration at $\sigma_0 = \sigma_0^{M_{99}^{\textrm{max}}}\approx 1$.
-This is consistent with the turning-point principle; see Refs.~\cite{Zel’dovich63, 1965gtgc.book.....H, Straumann:1984xf} and in particular~\cite{Gleiser:1988ih} for relativistic boson stars.
+This is consistent with the turning-point principle; see Refs.~\cite{Zel’dovich63, 1965gtgc.book.....H, Straumann:1984xf}, the Appendix C2 of the published version of~\cite{Alberti:2018lqk}, and in particular~\cite{Gleiser:1988ih} for a discussion in the context of relativistic boson stars.
 Regarding non-spherical perturbations, no unstable modes appear when $L=1$, as is appreciated from the left panel of Fig.~\ref{FigAutovL1}.
 Based on a more extensive study within the aforementioned parameter range, we found no unstable modes for $L > 0$, as can be seen from the left panel of Fig.~\ref{FigAutovNL}.